-Alternative formulations of DFT in a magnetic field.
-CDFT is not the only way to extend DFT to systems in a magnetic field.
-The magnetic DFT (BDFT) formulation of Gravce and Harris requires functionals of the form $E[\nu; \mathbf{B}]$ and $F[\rho; \mathbf{B}]$, which simplifies numerical implementation and avoids an explicit functional dependence on \mathbf{j}{p} , at the cost of losing some degree of universality.647,648 Could the simplifications outweigh the loss of universality in practical implementations?
-Another alternative would be to consider the coupling of internal magnetic fields with the external field via a Maxwell-Kohn-Sham approach, which does feature a Hohenberg-Kohn result for the total current density.649 Such an extension may be important in strong-field time-dependent light-matter interactions650 and leads to a more appealing functional dependence on the total current density, rather than only on its paramagnetic component.
-Finally, we mention linear-vector-potential DFT (LDFT), a simplified formulation of CDFT suitable for uniform magnetic fields.651
+Alternative formulations of DFT in a magnetic field: Current-DFT is not the only way to extend DFT to systems in a magnetic field.
+The B-DFT formulation of Grayce and Harris requires functionals of the form $E(v; \mathbf{B})$ and $F(\rho; \mathbf{B})$ , which simplifies numerical implementation and avoids an explicit functional dependence on $\mathbf{j}p$ , at the cost of some degree of universality.
+645,646 Could the simplifications outweigh the loss of universality in practical implementations?
+Another alternative would be to consider the coupling of internal magnetic fields with the external field via a Maxwell-Kohn-Sham approach, which does feature a Hohenberg-Kohn result for the total current density.
+647 Such an extension may be important in strong-field time-dependent light-matter interactions and leads to a more appealing functional dependence on the total current density, rather than only on its paramagnetic component.
+Finally, we mention linear-vector-potential DFT (LDFT), a simplified formulation of current-DFT suitable for uniform magnetic fields.
+649

-Given recent strides in better understanding the theoretical foundations of CDFT, and the construction of several practical implementations, addressing these challenges should lead to further progress and improvements in the accuracy of magnetic response properties with DFAs.
+Given recent strides in better understanding the theoretical foundations of current-DFT, and the construction of several practical implementations, addressing these challenges should lead to further progress and improvements for accuracy of magnetic response properties with DFAs.

-4.3.2 Görling.
-As pointed out in contribution (4.3.1), the development of approximate exchange-correlation functionals in CDFT is not an easy task and is still in its early stage.
-It is, however, possible to the treat the exchange contribution to these functionals exactly by generalizing the OEP method to spin-current DFT.652 By this generalization, exact exchange vector potentials coupling to density currents and exact exchange magnetic fields coupling to noncollinear spin components arise (in addition to the usual exchange potential coupling to the electron density) and can actually be calculated.
+(4.3.2) Görling: As pointed out in contribution (4.3.1), the development of approximate exchange-correlation functionals in current-DFT is not an easy task and is still in its early stage.
+It is, however, possible to the treat the exchange contribution to these functionals exactly by generalizing the OEP method to spin-current DFT.
+By this generalization, exact exchange vector potentials coupling to density currents and exact exchange magnetic fields coupling to noncollinear spin components arise (in addition to the usual exchange potential coupling to the electron density) and can actually be calculated.

-4.3.3 Tellgren.
-I agree with contribution (4.3.1) and want to elaborate that the development of practical CDFT functionals has only reached a crude stage of development compared with conventional DFT functionals.
-Pure CDFT functionals should depend only on the density and the paramagnetic vorticity $\nu = \nabla \times \rho^{-1} \mathbf{j}{p}$.628
+(4.3.3) Tellgren : I agree with contribution (4.3.1) and want to elaborate that the development of practical current-DFT functionals has only reached a crude stage of development compared with conventional DFT functionals.
+Pure current-DFT functionals should depend only on the density and the paramagnetic vorticity $\mathbf{v} = \nabla \times \rho^{-1} \mathbf{j}{\mathbf{p}}$ .